aufau/SaberMod/README.rst

 - **shared** build shared module libraries that should be used for debugging and development.
-- **assets** create assets.pk3 - an amalgamation of all SaberMod clientside and serverside assets which is useful for development, as they will not be loaded from outside of a pk3.
+- **assets** create assets.pk3 - an amalgamation of all SaberMod clientside and serverside assets which is usef!ul for development, as they will not be loaded from outside of a pk3.
 - **serverside** create a full release zip package.

 Type ``make help`` to learn about remaining targets.